Make a fun and festive Halloween decoration with this DIY Crayon Drip Pumpkin Craft Tutorial! Supplies include crayons, super glue and a heat gun.

 That’s where non-carved pumpkin decorations like this DIY Crayon Drip Pumpkin Craft come in!!
 By leaving pumpkins whole, with no carving or pieces cut out, they last MUCH longer.
 (To get the maximum life out of your pumpkin, use these four simple tips about How to Make Your Pumpkins Last Until Halloween.)

-If you’re not lucky enough to head to Otto’s Oasis, I have a tutorial to make your own crayon drip pumpkin at home.
+If you’re not lucky enough to head to Otto’s Oasis, I have a tutorial for melting crayons on pupkins to make your own creation at home.

 DIY Crayon Drip Pumpkin

 Break crayons into 3-4 pieces.